 In the first part of the Book Publishing 101 series, I'll talk about all 3 publishing approaches at a mile-high level just to help you get clear on what each actually is.
 From there, we'll explore the pros and cons of each approach in greater detail.

-While I self-publish my own books and run a publishing house that I suppose could be considered a vanity house (though I do some critical things differently from most vanity houses), I'm not against any options out there and available to authors.
+While I independently publish my own books and run a publishing house that I consider to be a hybrid publishing house, I'm not against any options available (as long as they are operated with integrity).

-What I am against is authors not fully understanding the pros and cons of each option in order to make the best decision for them and for their particular book.
+What I am against is authors not fully understanding the ins, outs, pros, and cons of each option in order to make the best decision for them and for their particular book.

 You don't know what you don't know, so let's get you in the know!